$2M grant funding from 2018 to 2021

 1001fontaines uses low-cost technology and a social business approach to provide sustainable access to safe drinking water in poor rural areas of developing countries.

 The approach uses a hybrid model based on capital subsidies to install solar water purification plants, and on entrepreneurship to sell water at an affordable price ($0.01 per litre) sufficient to cover all the costs of maintenance and the salaries of the plant operators.

 Once the plant is created and ready to work, operations become self-funded and therefore sustainable.
 1001fontaines believes this approach will ensure lasting impact on public health.
-1001fontaines is active in Cambodia and Madagascar, and also has 180 active stations as part of a pilot project in India.
+1001fontaines is active in Cambodia, where is has 250 active sites, as well as Madagascar, Vietnam and Myanmar.

 The Foundation is supporting the expansion of services in Cambodia.
-1001fontaines expects to have one million customers in Cambodia by 2021.
+1001fontaines expects to be serving 800,000 people in Cambodia in 2021.